re-xyr/cleff/README.md

 To put it simply: we need both performance and good ergonomics for effect interpretation.
 For the best in each, respectively:

-- [`eff`] is *very fast* because it is based on low-level GHC primitives, but the development has stalled because of (alas) [unresolved difficulties](https://www.reddit.com/r/haskell/comments/pywuqg/unresolved_challenges_of_scoped_effects_and_what/), and the primitives are not yet merged into GHC's master branch.
+- [`eff`] is *very fast* because it is based on [low-level GHC primitives](https://github.com/ghc-proposals/ghc-proposals/pull/313), but the development has stalled because of (alas) [unresolved difficulties](https://www.reddit.com/r/haskell/comments/pywuqg/unresolved_challenges_of_scoped_effects_and_what/), and the primitives are not yet merged into GHC's master branch.
-- [`polysemy`] has best-of-class support of higher-order effect interpretation.
-However, the library is *slow*.
+- [`polysemy`] has best-of-class support of higher-order effect interpretation via its [`Tactical` effect](https://hackage.haskell.org/package/polysemy-1.6.0.0/docs/Polysemy.html#t:Tactical).
+However, [the library is *slow*](https://reasonablypolymorphic.com/blog/mea-culpa/).
 This may not matter that much in applications that are IO bound, but still a problem elsewhere.

-If we give up continuations (thus, nondeterminism), and use a concrete monad (particularly, a `ReaderT IO`), there will be resonable performance.
-After all, [most effects libraries has broken nondeterminism support](https://github.com/polysemy-research/polysemy/issues/246), and you could always wrap another monad transformer with support of nondeterminism over the main `Eff` monad.
+If we give up continuations (thus, nondeterminism), and use a concrete monad (particularly, a `ReaderT IO`), there will be more resonable performance as it enables more compiler optimizations.
+After all, [most effects libraries has broken nondeterminism support](https://github.com/polysemy-research/polysemy/issues/246), and you could always wrap another monad transformer with support of nondeterminism (e.g. `ListT`) over the main `Eff` monad.

 [`effectful`] already does that.
 However, it focused mostly on good performance instead of easy interpretation.

-`effectful` has a notion of *static* and *dynamic* effects, where dynamic effects are the normal extensible effects, while static ones directly call primitive operations and cannot be interpreted in different ways, as a sacrifice of effect interoperability to ensure performance. `effectful`'s underlying `ReaderT IO` is parameterized by a *mutable* variable that stores various effect handling information, which makes it not only very painful to think about threaded operations, but also largely restricts the effect interpretation interface, and operations like `listen` is not achievable without dealing with the library internals.
+`effectful` has a notion of *static* and *dynamic* effects, where dynamic effects are the normal extensible effects, and static ones directly call primitive operations and cannot be interpreted in different ways, as a sacrifice of effect interoperability to ensure performance. `effectful`'s underlying `ReaderT IO` is parameterized by a *mutable* variable that stores various effect handling information, which, while has advantages on its own ([implicit thread-local states](https://github.com/re-xyr/cleff/issues/1)), also largely restricts the effect interpretation interface, and operations like `local` is not achievable without [dealing with the library internals](https://github.com/arybczak/effectful/blob/master/effectful-core/src/Effectful/Reader.hs#L49).

-`cleff` uses a simpler `ReaderT Env IO a`, where the `Env` is an immutable map that stores all effect handlers, i.e. implementation of effect operations.
+`cleff` uses a simpler `ReaderT Env IO`, where the `Env` is an immutable map that stores all effect handlers, i.e. implementation of effect operations.
 For example, `Reader`'s effect handler is basically equivalent to two function definitions, `ask` and `local`.
-The simplicity of this implementation admits very flexible effect interpretation mechanism (sometimes even more flexible than `polysemy`), while still preserves resonable performance.
-In microbenchmarks, `cleff` performed scaringly similar to `effectful`, only being ~2x slower than it in the most synthetic `countdown` benchmark, and that's even when `effectful` uses a non-reinterpretable static effect, i.e. effectively primitive operations.
+The simplicity of this implementation allows us to implement [very flexible effect interpretation mechanism](https://hackage.haskell.org/package/cleff-0.1.0.0/candidate/docs/Cleff.html#g:6) (sometimes even more flexible than `polysemy`), while still preserving resonable performance.
+In microbenchmarks, [`cleff` performed scaringly similar to `effectful`](#benchmarks), only being ~2x slower than it in the most synthetic `countdown` benchmark, and that's even when `effectful` uses a non-reinterpretable static effect, i.e. effectively primitive operations.

 In conclusion, `cleff` is an effect library that tries to find a good balance between implementation simplicity, performance, ease of use, and expressivity.

 ## Example

-> Attribution: These examples are shamelessly adapted from the [`polysemy`] README.

 The classical `Teletype` effect: